Daytona State College Campus Safety (ext. 4444 or (386) 506-4444)

 Example: “You’ve raised some important issues.
 I need to consult with my department chair to see what we can do.”

-Please Note: If the disruptive student threatens to harm you, other students, or her/himself:
+Please Note: If the disruptive student threatens to harm you, other students, or themselves:

-After the danger has passed, consult with the VP of Student Development regarding the judicial process, and determine the appropriate process to be initiated.
+After the danger has passed, contact Judicial Affairs at (386)506-4510 or Judicialaffairs@daytonastate.edu to determine the appropriate process to be initiated.

-If a student’s behavior is so disruptive that you request to administratively withdraw him/her from the class, the case will be reviewed by VP of Student Development.
+If a student’s behavior is so disruptive that you request to administratively withdraw them from the class, the case must be referred to Judicial Affairs for review and afford the student due process.
 An outcome of the judicial process might also recommend that the student be withdrawn from a class and may impose other sanctions.

 Possible Sanctions